akornsys-rdi/pcbid-tools/README.md

 This project may contain some of the following sections:

+### Hardware

+- `/brd/` EDA designs, schematics, PCBs, libraries, datasheets and manufacturing files such as gerber, BoM and PDF.

 ### Software

 - `/src/` Firmware or software files, source and compiled.